nehapatil3071/Django-machine-test/README.md

 Here’s how you can interact with the API endpoints.

 1. Register a Client:
-  -Endpoint: POST /clients/
+   -Endpoint: POST /api/clients/

 3. Fetch Client Info:
-  -Endpoint: GET /clients/
+   -Endpoint: GET /api/clients/

 5. Edit/Delete Client Info:
    -Edit:
-  -Endpoint: PUT /clients/{id}/
+   -Endpoint: PUT /api/clients/{id}/

-4.Delete:
+4. Delete:
    -Endpoint: DELETE /clients/{id}/
    -Response: HTTP 204 No Content

 7. Add New Project for a Client:
-  -Endpoint: POST /clients/{id}/projects/
+   -Endpoint: POST /api/clients/{id}/projects/

 9. Retrieve Assigned Projects for Logged-In User:
-  -Endpoint: GET /projects/
+   -Endpoint: GET /api/projects/

 #### Contributing
 Feel free to fork this repository, make any changes, and submit a pull request.
 Make sure to pull the latest changes from the main branch before submitting any updates to avoid conflicts.